Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Correlations between the observed quantities and other properties of the host galaxies

 Amongst 21 galaxies in our sample, 9 galaxies host nuclear rings, while another 9 galaxies do not.
 As for the remaining 3 galaxies, two of them are classified as potentially having a nuclear ring, one of them being NGC\,1566, which also has an uncertain nuclear emission type, and for one galaxy (marked with a ``?" in the nuclear ring column of Table\,\ref{tab:galaxies_shock_classes}), the presence of a nuclear ring has not been verified.
 Since these 3 galaxies do not provide the presence of nuclear rings confidently, we exclude them from our statistical analysis and description.
 Therefore, the total number of galaxies we consider when examining the correlation between the presence of nuclear rings and extended shocks is 18.

 Figure\,\ref{fig:shocks_nuclearring} presents the fraction of galaxies in each kinematic category, grouped by the presence (top) and the absence (bottom) of nuclear rings within their inner kpc.
-As in Fig.\,\ref{fig:shocks_nuclearbar}, the colours represent different nuclear emission type categories.
-While we find no significant correlation between the presence of nuclear rings and the nuclear emission type, which was seen in the case of inner bars, the distribution of galaxies among kinematic categories seen Fig.\,\ref{fig:shocks_nuclearring} appears to depend on whether the galaxy hosts a nuclear ring or not, contrary to the case of inner bars seen in Fig.\,\ref{fig:shocks_nuclearbar}.
-Approximately 75\% of galaxies (7 out of 9) with nuclear rings exhibit signatures of extended shocks -- either coherent shocks (5 out of 9) or broken shocks (2 out of 9).
-On the other hand, the fraction of galaxies {\it without} nuclear rings that exhibit extended shock signatures is low, approximately 20\% (2 out of 9), shared between the ``coherent shocks" and ``broken shocks" category.
-Moreover, 45\% (4 out of 9) of galaxies without nuclear rings are in the ``other perturbations" category, while for galaxies {\it with} nuclear rings this fraction is only 10\% (1 out of 9).
+As in Fig.\,\ref{fig:shocks_nuclearbar}, the colours represent galaxies with different nuclear emission types.
+While, contrary to what we found in the case of inner bars, we find no significant correlation between the presence of nuclear rings and the nuclear emission type, the distribution of galaxies among kinematic categories seen Fig.\,\ref{fig:shocks_nuclearring} appears to depend on whether the galaxy hosts a nuclear ring or not, again contrary to the case of inner bars seen in Fig.\,\ref{fig:shocks_nuclearbar}.
+Approximately 78\% of galaxies (7 out of 9) with nuclear rings are classified under in \textit{extended shocks} category.
+On the other hand, the fraction of galaxies {\it without} nuclear rings in the same category is low, approximately 33\% (3 out of 9).
+Moreover, $\sim 33\%$ (3 out of 9) of galaxies without nuclear rings are in the \textit{other perturbations} category, while for galaxies {\it with} nuclear rings this fraction is only 11\% (1 out of 9).

 Although our sample is small, the observed trends support the concept of gas inflow along the bars contributing to the formation of the nuclear rings within the inner kpc of the galaxies.
-Moreover, strong disturbances caused by other perturbations, such as local SF and AGN activities, within the inner kpc of galaxies, which fall under the ``Other perturbations" category, might inhibit the formation of nuclear rings in these galaxies.
+Moreover, strong disturbances caused by other perturbations, such as local SF and AGN activities, within the inner kpc of galaxies, which fall under the \textit{other perturbations} category, might inhibit the formation of nuclear rings in these galaxies.